UmutVrl/kinova-gen3-ai-candybar-pickplace/README.md

 For more about KISS, visit: https://www.projekt-kiss.net/

 License:
 This repository is released under the GPL-3.0 license.
-See LICENSE for details.
+See the LICENSE file for details.